Updated July 16, 2024

 New Zealand’s bra fence has become so famous, it has its own name: Bradrona.
+It even warrants a Wikipedia page and ratings on TripAdvisor.

 Like any good story, the bra fence has the right blend of what it takes to engage people.
 From its mysterious beginnings and early intrigue, the bra fence has attracted controversy and conflict, and several battles between opposing forces.
-Now, 20 years later, the South Island landmark continues to captivate and inspire visitors.
+Now, 25 years later, the South Island landmark continues to captivate and inspire visitors.

-Mysterious beginnings
+1. Mysterious beginnings

 Apparently, four bras mysteriously appeared on a farmer’s fence near Cardrona sometime between Christmas 1998 and New Year of 1999.

 No one knows for sure the identity of the donors.
-Except, of course, the person or persons who attached those bras to the roadside fence, and other guardians of the well-kept secret.
+Except, of course, the person or persons who attached those bras to the roadside fence and other guardians of the well-kept secret.

 They were presumed to be four partygoers leaving their mark after a night of kicking up their heels at the Cardrona Hotel.

-Controversy and conflict
+2. Controversy and conflict

 Four bras hanging on a fence inspired others to add to the collection.
 By the end of February 1999, the number of bras had increased to 60.
 Despite their removal, people left others to replace them.